 CONCORD will contribute to the WHO Action Plan for non-communicable diseases, by promoting international partnerships to evaluate the effectiveness of cancer control at national, regional and global levels.
-The CONCORD programme is endorsed by WHO EURO, the Organisation for Economic Co-operation and Development (OECD), the US Centers for Disease Control and Prevention (CDC) and a range of other bodies.

 Participants in the CONCORD-2 study can register and then access CONCORD-2 documents.
 After registering, please keep the email with the user name and password, so that you can access the documents as needed.

 The CONCORD programme is currently funded by 9 agencies in five countries, to the end of 2016: